hydrodynamicstability/statquotes/README.md

   - Statistical models and shoe leather.  *Sociological Methodology*, 21:  291-313.

 ## Statistical consulting

+- "A simple and almost ludicrous definition of the error of the third kind is *the error committed by giving the right answer to the wrong problem*.
+In defining it this way we are allowing the statistician the benefit of the doubt by rejecting the possibility that he would give the wrong answer to the wrong question."

+  - Allyn W. Kimball (1957)

+  - Errors of the third kind in statisical consulting.  *J. Amer.
+Stat.
+Assoc.*, 52:  133-142.

 - "Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise."